accordproject/cicero-template-library/safte/README.md

   Logic
-    #Launch
+    #TokenSale
 ...
-      ✓ when network launches there should be a payout
+      ✓ if token sale occurs, should provide a share of that sale ...

-  1 passing (711ms)
+  3 passing (3s)

 ```
 > Output above is abbreviated for clarity at `...`